-The analyses performed on the fluid samples provide baseline geochemical conditions of the aquifers at the injection site.
+The analyses performed on the fluid samples collected from the STW provide baseline geochemical conditions of the aquifers at the injection site.
 These data will be used for comparative purposes through the operational/injection and post-injection phases of the project.
-Additional details on the sampling and analysis of samples collected throughout the remainder of the project are provided in the Testing and Monitoring Plan and Post-Injection Site Closure Plan (Permit Sections 7 and 9, respectively).
+Additional details on the sampling and analysis of samples collected throughout the remainder of the project are provided in the Testing and Monitoring Plan and Post-Injection Site Closure Plan (Sections 7 and 9 respectively).